ISO 27001 framework; All about ISO 27001 requirements

 9.1 Monitoring, measurement, analysis and evaluation

-This clause requires the evaluation of knowledge security performance which is the effectiveness of the ISMS, to help the organisation determine whether its intended outcome of data security activities is reached as expected.
+This clause requires the evaluation of knowledge security performance which is the effectiveness of the ISMS measurable objectives, to help the organisation determine whether its intended outcome of data security activities is reached as expected.

-Clause 9.2 states that frequent pre-planned internal audits must be conducted to determine if the ISMS is effectively implemented, properly maintained, and aligned with the ISO 27001:2013 standard requirements.
+Clause 9.2 states that frequent pre-planned internal audits must be conducted to determine if the ISMS is effectively implemented, properly maintained, and aligned with the ISO 27001 certification.

 9.3 Management review